Preserve worked with Climate Neutral to Measure our Carbon Footprint…so what does that mean?

 Indirect Brand Emissions

-This includes steam or electricity used at company facilities since that steam or electricity may be generated through carbon-emitting means.
+This includes electricity used at company facilities since that electricity may be generated through carbon-emitting means.

-- For the electricity used in Preserve’s office, we purchase solar through renewable energy credits so our scope 2 footprint actually comes out to 0.
+- For the electricity used in Preserve’s office for lighting, cooling and powering our devices, we purchase solar through renewable energy credits.
+This step makes our scope 2 footprint zero.

 Supply Chain Emissions

 Not surprisingly, this is Preserve’s largest “bucket” of emissions.
-Because we work closely with manufacturing partners but don’t own the manufacturing facilities ourselves, the creation and delivery of our products fall into Scope 3.
-To measure this, we looked at and collected data on:
+Because we work closely with manufacturing partners and don’t own the manufacturing facilities ourselves, the creation and delivery of our products fall into Scope 3.
+To measure this, we collected data on:

 - Purchased goods and services – the materials we buy to make our products